r-witz/yinsh/docs/technical_manual.md

 <br>For more information go see the `draw_board` method in the [`board.py`](../src/board.py) file

 ![yinsh board hexagonal hitboxes backend](../assets/graphics/github/yinsh_board_hitbox_backend.png)
 > You can here see how the grid is represented in backend.
-The red hexagons represented None types in the board, this means the tile is not an Hexagon, it is just here to space the rest of the board tiles.
+The red hexagons represent None types in the board, this means the tile is not an Hexagon, it is just here to space the rest of the board tiles.
 The white hexagons are the one actually clickable and are Hexagon types.

 ### Ring Movement: